 |

-1. According to airflow path
+1. According to air flow path

 Axial fans

-- High flow rates: up to >200.000 m³/h
+- High airflow rates: up to >200,000 m³/h

 - Low pressure: typically < 500 Pa